-We check his or her previous employment history and experience.
+We check previous employment history and experience.

-We conduct a face-to-face interview that explores the candidate's suitability to work with children as well as his or her suitability for the post.
+We conduct a face-to-face interview that explores the candidate's suitability to work with children as well as suitability for the post.

 We verify the successful applicant's identity, when they arrive for an interview.